ysyk2021/the-resilient-leader-how-to-build-resilience-and-lead-with-confidence/src/chapter-3-1.md

-Chapter 2: The Importance of Self-Awareness in Leadership
+The Importance of Self-Awareness in Leadership
 =========================================================

 Self-awareness is a fundamental attribute that enables leaders to understand themselves, their strengths, weaknesses, emotions, and impact on others.
 In this chapter, we will explore the significance of self-awareness in leadership and how it contributes to building resilience and leading with confidence.
 Let's delve into the concept of self-awareness: